bncooney/Cooney/Cooney.AI/README.md

 > [!WARNING]
 > This library is *entirely* vibe coded.
 No assumptions should be made about its correctness for any purpose whatsoever.

-A .NET Standard 2.0 library providing a client for ComfyUI's API, implementing the `Microsoft.Extensions.AI` abstractions for image generation.
-This library allows you to queue workflows, monitor their execution, and retrieve generated images from a ComfyUI server.
+A .NET Standard 2.0 library providing AI integration tools and a ComfyUI API client implementing the `Microsoft.Extensions.AI` abstractions.
+This library includes:

+- **ComfyUI Integration**: Queue workflows, monitor execution, and retrieve generated images from a ComfyUI server
+- **AI Function Tools**: Pre-built tools (like file reading) that can be used with any `IChatClient` to extend AI model capabilities

 ## Features